The North Africa Journal

 China to strengthen economic presence in Africa, seeks to widen political influence

-Last month, China flexed its muscles against Nigeria when the West African country agreed to upgrade the second-tier Taiwanese diplomatic mission…
+January 2017: Last month, China flexed its muscles against Nigeria when the West African country agreed to upgrade the second-tier Taiwanese…

 French military presence in Africa unlikely to change post 2017 presidential elections

-Despite a deadly year of terror in France, partly tied to the country’s involvement in major conflict zones, Paris is looking…
+January 2017: Despite a deadly year of terror in France, partly tied to the country’s involvement in major conflict zones, Paris…

 Turkey maintains pressure on Islamic State in and out of its territory